Apricot

 Animal data

-Studies evaluating the effect of ground apricot kernel on induced hepatic fibrosis in rats suggest positive effects due to the fatty acid content23; a protective effect of beta-carotene from the apricot fruit was also demonstrated on the liver of ethanol-fed rats.24
+Studies in rats with induced hepatic fibrosis suggest positive effects of ground apricot kernel due to its fatty acid content.(Abdel-Rahman 2011) A protective effect of beta-carotene from apricot fruit was also demonstrated on the livers of ethanol-fed rats.(Shivashankara 2012)

 Clinical data

-Clinical data to support traditional use of apricot seed extract in liver disease are limited; however, a small clinical trial reported improvement, as observed with ultrasound evaluation, in participants with fatty liver disease.25
+Clinical data are limited regarding the use of apricot seed extract in liver disease.
+However, small clinical trials have reported improvement in enzyme activity, as observed with ultrasound, in participants with fatty liver disease.(Liu 2013)

-Apricot seed oil inhibited keratinocyte proliferation and induced apoptosis in vitro in a study evaluating potential application in psoriasis.30 Apricot seed oil possibly had a positive influence on the immune system in a rat model of cyclophosphamide-induced immunosuppression.31
+Apricot seed oil inhibited keratinocyte proliferation and induced apoptosis in an in vitro study evaluating potential applications in psoriasis.(Li 2016)

 Dosing

-No clinical evidence is available to provide guidance on dosing of apricots or apricot-containing products.
+Clinical data are lacking to provide guidance on dosing of apricot or apricot-containing products.

 Pregnancy / Lactation

-The apricot fruit is GRAS.
-Doses greater than those found in food should be avoided because safety and efficacy are unproven.
+Apricot fruit has GRAS status.
+Doses greater than amounts found in food should be avoided because safety and efficacy are unproven.

-Consumption of apricot kernels or laetrile is not recommended in pregnant or breast-feeding women because of insufficient data and a potential risk of birth defects.3
+Consumption of apricot kernels or laetrile is not recommended during pregnancy or breastfeeding because of insufficient data and a potential risk of birth defects.(WHO 2007)

-Cyanide has not been reported to directly cause human birth defects; however, birth defects occurred in rats that ate cassava root diets, harmful effects on the reproductive system occurred in rats and mice given water containing sodium cyanide, and skeletal abnormalities occurred in the offspring of pregnant hamsters administered oral laetrile.33 Infants born to mothers exposed to cyanide and thiocyanate during pregnancy have exhibited thyroid disease.34
+Cyanide has not been reported to directly cause human birth defects.
+However, birth defects occurred in rats that ate cassava root diets, harmful effects on the reproductive system occurred in rats and mice given water containing sodium cyanide, and skeletal abnormalities occurred in the offspring of pregnant hamsters administered oral laetrile.(Willhite 1982) Infants born to mothers exposed to cyanide and thiocyanate during pregnancy have exhibited thyroid disease.(ATSDR 2011)

 Interactions